EveryOneIsGross/matmolQUERY/README.md

-Multiplexed AI Text Generation with Sentiment Analysis
+# Multiplexed AI Text Generation with Sentiment Analysis

-# Chatbot Project with matmol Table

-This project uses OpenAI's GPT-3 to generate a variety of responses to a given prompt, and then summarizes the responses based on sentiment analysis.
+This project uses OpenAI api to generate a variety of responses to a given prompt, and then summarizes the responses based on sentiment analysis.
 The unique aspect of this project is the use of a "matmol" table to create a multi-layered, multiplexed response set.

 # Expensive